KevFR8Studio/.github/profile/README.md

 # About us
-KevFR8 Studio is a showcase studio specializing in game development.
-The goal is to offer original, captivating and fun games! <br>
+KevFR8 Studio is a <b>showcase studio specializing in game development.</b> The goal is to offer <b>original, captivating and fun games!</b> <br>
-You can support us by sharing our productions with your friends and family and letting us know what you think!
+You can support us by sharing our productions with your friends and family and <b>letting us know what you think!</b>

 ## Official Links
 - [Our website](https://kevfr8studio.github.io)